FilipDominec/nihilnovi/README.md

   -->

 What nihilnovi does **not** do:
-1. No new language, no new plotting library, no new data formats.
-Established and well-documented software for this already exists.
+1. No new language, no new plotting library.
+Python + matplotlib + text files are great.
 1. No graphical menu to be clicked on with the mouse.
-Python programming is fun and learning it pays off.
+Data processing in Python is fun and learning it pays off.
 For hard operations, typing code is much more efficient than clicking.
 Simple operations are fast to type anyway.
 1. No permanent settings for *nihilnovi*.
-All its behaviour is defined by the data files, and the Python scripts stored along with them.
+All its behaviour is defined by the data files and the Python scripts stored along with them.
 1. No compilation, no platform dependence.
 You only need Python3 and use its default module manager to get several modules required.
 (See below.)
 1. No fees or use limitations for the software (see the [MIT license](./LICENSE)).
 I made a tool needed for my work and I only wish to see it serve the scientific community.